BryanMorfe/kunetik/README.md

 A sample Linux Kernel Module

 ## Background
-This project is aimed at those that want to learn how to write a linux kernel module (maybe a device driver) but maybe never wrote a one, or maybe they have but they want to learn as much as they can.
-The source code for the module is full of explanatory comments that describe the use of the functions.
-For any questions or clarifications, please open a new issue and I (or someone else from the communicaty) will attempt to answer it.
+This project is aimed at those that want to learn how to write a Linux kernel module (maybe a device driver) but perhaps never wrote one, or perhaps they have but they want to learn more.
+The source code for the module has many explanatory comments that describe the use of the APIs and names used.
+For any questions or clarifications, please open a new issue and I (or someone else from the community) will attempt to answer it.
 This kernel module is a sample driver created for a fictional USB device that captures temperature and humidity data.
-The role of the driver is to create a device node (`/dev/kunetik`) that users can interact with to ask the fictional device to collect temperature and humidity data.
+The role of the driver is to create a device node (`/dev/kunetik`) that users can interact with to ask the fictional device to collect temperature and humidity data from our fictional device.
+In a scenario with a real device, the driver would also interact that USB device to perform its functions.
-_Note: since we don't really have a USB device, the driver is implemented with the standard `init` and `exit` functions rather than `probe` and `remove`._
+_Note: since we don't really have a USB device, the driver is implemented with the standard `init` and `exit` functions rather than `probe` and `remove`, and routines that would require communication with the device simply simulate data acquisition or device control._

 ## Usage
-The module has been tested in Ubuntu 18.04 and 20.04.
+The module has been tested in Ubuntu 18.04 and 20.04 and Kernels 4.18.x and 5.4.x.
+Unless the kernel is too old, it will most likely work with your Linux kernel as well.

 ### Source Code